Skip to main content

 This return comes from maximizing supplier acceptance through intelligent payment assistance.
 When suppliers who historically rejected card payments begin accepting them, enabled by technology that makes acceptance frictionless, every transaction generates a financial return.
 This combination of capital return rate and supplier acceptance determines a company's payment yield as a new measurable metric.

 A mid-market company with $50 million in annual supplier payments implemented a modern payment infrastructure, achieving a 10x improvement in card acceptance rates.
-Within the first quarter, they captured $127,000 in direct financial return, a recurring revenue stream that required no change to their supplier relationships, no extended payment terms, and no disruption to cash flow timing.
-Achieving a Payment Yield of 1.02%.
+Within the first quarter, they captured $127,000 in direct financial return, a recurring revenue stream that required no change to their supplier relationships, no extended payment terms, and no disruption to cash flow timing, achieving a Payment Yield of 1.02%.

 This is not theoretical savings.
 This is measurable profit generated by the payment layer itself.
 Payment yield is not typically measured by most CFOs today, despite its clear value.